y11en/tlse/README.md

 tlse.h is optional (is safe to just include tlse.c).
 Alternatively, you may include tlse.h and add tlse.c to your makefile (useful when linking against C++).

+If thread-safety is needed, you need to define `LTC_PTHREAD` (`-DLTC_PTHREAD`) TLSe should be thread-safe, but libtomcrypt needs this flag to ensure lockings for PRNGs and other functions.

 Usage
 ----------